XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 4. Grant "Read & Execute" file permissions on this dll to Everyone.

-Note, on Microsoft Vista, the command prompt must be "Run as administrator" as shown in the screen shot below.
+Note, the command prompt must be "Run as administrator" as shown in the screen shot below.

 Context menu for the command prompt showing the option to run as administrator.